AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 1_Fluids Review/Fluids_Review_Derivation_minor_loss_equation.md

 # Deriving the Minor Loss Equations

 This document contains the derivation of the minor loss equation using the following image as a reference.
-The derivation begins with a slightly simplified energy equation, in which $h_P$ and $h_T$ have been eliminated.
+The derivation begins with a slightly simplified energy equation across the control volume show.
+Our energy equation begins with $h_P$ and $h_T$ having been eliminated.

 <center><img src="https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%201_Fluids%20Review/Images/Minor_loss_pipe.jpg?raw=true" width=600></center>